CMUAbstract/maker/README.md

        +--+ toolchainA/        : some dependencies may be toolchains that are used to build the application +--+ toolchainB/
        +--+ ...
-    +--+ bld/                   : contains the build recipe and build artifacts are generated in subdirectories +--+ Makefile            : main build recipe that defines the source files to build and configures dependencies +--+ toolchainA/
+    +--+ bld/                   : contains the build artifacts in one subdirectory per toolchain +--+ toolchainA/
-          +--+ Makefile         : file needed for a silly technical reason only (see below) +--+ toolchainB/
-          +--+ Makefile
+       +--+ toolchainB/
        +--+ ...
-    + Makefile                  : top-level makefile that provides entry-point and identifies toolchain dependencies

-The build recipe in `bld/Makefile` has the following structure:
+The build recipe in `Makefile` has the following structure:

     EXEC = appfoo
     OBJECTS = main.o srcA.o srcB.o ...
     DEPS += libbar libbaz ...

+    # Optinally a dependency may specify the toolchain it should be built with
+    # the format `libname:toolchain`, for example
+    DEPS += libnolikeclang:gcc

+    # Optionally toolchain-specific dependencies can be defined in
+    # variables of the form DEPS_toolchain, for example
+    DEPS_clang += libfoo

     # Compile-time configuration of dependencies
     export LIBBAR_CONFIGVAR = configvalue
     ...

-The top-level `Makefile` contains one include statement, names of built-in and custom toolchains, and optionally [Maker configuration settings](#maker-configuration-settings):

-    # Maker configuration settings
+    # Required boostrap of the Maker build recipies...
-    export CFGVAR ?= value

-    TOOLCHAINS = toolchainX ...
+    # ... for executables
     include ext/maker/Makefile
+    # ... for libraries
+    include $(MAKER_ROOT)/Makefile.$(TOOLCHAIN)

 An application is built with Maker by invoking [make targets described below](#usage-build-targets).
 Maker configuration settings are overridable on